 A Committee of Privileges has been appointed at the beginning of every session (with one brief interval1) from the seventeenth century.
 Its role is to consider specific matters relating to privileges referred to it by the House2.
 The committee consists of seven members, with three being a quorum3.
 The committee has power under standing orders to appoint sub-committees from time to time, and to refer to such sub-committees any of the matters referred to the committee4.

-The committee and any sub-committee have power to send for persons, papers and records, to sit notwithstanding any adjournment of the House, and to
+The committee and any sub-committee have power to send for persons, papers and records, to sit notwithstanding any

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.